PattersonVisionLab/PattersonLabDocs/LED_Spectra_Gamma_Calibration.md

 __Last Updated:__ December 12, 2024

-__Warnings__:
-- _If you change anything about the collection optics of the spectrometer (e.g., take a cosine corrector on/off), you need to do the [Spectrometer Calibration](Spectrometer_Calibration.md) before continuing!_
+> _If you change anything about the collection optics of the spectrometer (e.g., take a cosine corrector on/off), you need to do the [Spectrometer Calibration](Spectrometer_Calibration.md) before continuing!_
-- _The streamlined procedure for measuring all 3 LEDs at once requires clean separation of each LED's spectral distribution.
+> _The streamlined procedure for measuring all 3 LEDs at once requires clean separation of each LED's spectral distribution.
 This is currently true but may change if the filters or LEDs are changed._
-- _If the stimulus has uniform chromaticity before the pellicle but not after, get a new pellice (ThorLabs [BP208](https://www.thorlabs.com/thorproduct.cfm?partnumber=BP208))._

 ### Light source calibration
-_Goal is to measure both spectral distribution and the nonlinear relationship between input command (e.g., LED voltage) and the light source's output (power in uW) using the Ocean Optics STS-VIS._
+_Goal is to measure both spectral distribution and the nonlinear relationship between input command (e.g., LED voltage) and the light source's output (power in uW) using the [Ocean Optics ST-VIS](https://www.oceanoptics.com/spectrometer/st-vis/) spectrometer._
 - Check the spectrometer and ensure the cosine corrector is in place.
 If not, add the cosine corrector and complete the [Spectrometer Calibration](Spectrometer_Calibration.md).
 - Remove any NDFs, but keep the diffuser in place and turn the LEDs all the way up.
 - Start OceanView software on 1P AOSLO laptop and plug in the spectrometer.